Lighthouse Friends Home Page

 The Highland Light-house, where we were staying, is a substantial-looking building of brick, painted white, and surmounted by an iron cap.
 Attached to it is the dwelling of the keeper, one story high, also of brick, and built by government.
 As we were going to spend the night in a light-house, we wished to make the most of so novel an experience, and therefore told our host that we would like to accompany him when he went to light up.
 At rather early candle-light he lighted a small Japan lamp, allowing it to smoke rather more than we like on ordinary occasions, and told us to follow him.
 He led the way first through his bedroom, which was placed nearest to the light-house, and then through a long, narrow, covered passage-way, between whitewashed walls like a prison entry, into the lower part of the light-house, where many great butts of oil were arranged around; thence we ascended by a winding and open iron stairway, with a steadily increasing scent of oil and lamp-smoke, to a trap-door in an iron floor, and through this into the lantern.
 It was a neat building, with everything in apple-pie order, and no danger of anything rusting there for want of oil.
 The light consisted of fifteen argand lamps, placed within smooth concave reflectors twenty-one inches in diameter, and arranged in two horizontal circles one above the other, facing every way excepting directly down the Cape.
 These were surrounded, at a distance of two or three feet, by large plate-glass windows, which defied the storms, with iron sashes, on which rested the iron cap.
 All the iron work, except the floor, was painted white.
 And thus the light-house was completed.
 We walked slowly round in that narrow space as the keeper lighted each lamp in succession, conversing with him at the same moment that many a sailor on the deep witnessed the lighting of the Highland Light… He spoke of the anxiety and sense of responsibility which he felt in cold and stormy nights in the winter; when he knew that many a poor fellow was depending on him, and his lamps burned dimly, the oil being chilled.
 Sometimes he was obliged to warm the oil in a kettle in his house at midnight, and fill his lamps over again, — for he could not have a fire in the light-house, it produced such a sweat on the windows.

-In 1854, $25,000 was budgeted to rebuild the lighthouse on a proper site and to fit it with the “best approved illuminating apparatus to serve as substitution for three lights at Nauset Beach.”
+In 1854, $25,000 was budgeted to rebuild Cape Cod Lighthouse on a proper site and to fit it with the “best approved illuminating apparatus to serve as substitution for three lights at Nauset Beach.”

-Construction did not begin until 1856 on a new 66-foot tower and three dwellings for the head keeper and his two assistants.
-The lighthouse was completed in October 1857, for $17,000, which included a new first-order Fresnel lens that produced a flashing white light every five seconds.
+Construction did not begin until 1856 on a new sixty-six-foot tower and a dwelling for the head keeper and a double-dwelling for his two assistants.
+The lighthouse was completed in October 1857, for $17,000, which included a new first-order Fresnel lens that produced a fixed white light.
+Before the addition of the first-order lens, the station had employed just one keeper.

 The sixty-nine winding steps leading to the lantern room could be quite tricky for man and beast, as the Barnstable Patriot newspaper reported in 1870.
 “The assistant keeper…owns a dog, and the other evening his little dogship feeling perhaps a little lonely, his master having gone on the tower, thought he would follow him, but, alas for the poor dog, when he had nearly reached the top a mis-step pitched him over the edge and head-long down until his descent was suddenly checked by coming in violent contact with the top of one of the large oil butts at the foot of the tower.
 Singular to relate, the animal only received a lame leg from the fall.
 The distant from top to bottom is nearly sixty feet.
 A warning to those who visit Lighthouse towers.”

-Like Thoreau before him, Issac M. Small, grandson of Highland Light’s first keeper, wrote about the life of Highland’s keepers.
-In 1891, he published Highland Light: This Book Tells You All About It.
+Like Thoreau before him, Isaac M. Small, grandson of Highland Light’s first keeper, wrote about the life of Highland’s keepers.
+In 1891, he published Highland Light: This Book Tells You All About It, which includes the following:

 The routine of their duties is regular and systematic.
 Promptly, one half hour before sunset the keeper whose watch it may be at the time repairs to the tower and makes preparations for the lighting of the lamps.
 At the moment the sun drops below the western horizon the light flashes out over the sea; the little cog wheels begin their revolutions; the tiny pumps force the oil up to the wicks and the night watch has begun.
 At 8 o'clock the man who has lighted the lamp is relieved by No. 2, who in turn is also relieved at midnight by No. 3, No. 1 again returning to duty at 4 a.m.
 As the sun shows its first gleam above the edge of the eastern sea the machinery is stopped and the light is allowed to gradually consume the oil remaining in the wicks and go out.
 This occurs in about fifteen minutes.
 As night comes on again No. 2 is the man to light the lamp, the watches are changed at 8, 12 and 4, and so go on as before night after night.

-In 1946, the Fresnel lens was replaced with a Crouse-Hinds, double-drum, rotating DCB-36 aerobeacon, which would in turn be replaced during the automation process in 1987 with a Crouse-Hinds DCB-224 rotating beacon.
+In 1946, the Fresnel lens was replaced with a Crouse-Hinds, double-drum, rotating DCB-36 aerobeacon, which was in turn replaced during the automation process in 1987 with a Crouse-Hinds DCB-224 rotating beacon.
 The Fresnel lens was mostly destroyed during its removal, but a piece is on display at the lighthouse.
+An LED beacon was installed in the lantern room in 2017, replacing a Vega rotating beacon.

-By the 1960s the assistant keeper’s houses and fog horn building had been removed, and Keeper Isaac Small’s original ten acres had shrunk to little more than two.
-In the early 1990s erosion seriously threatened the light.
-While in 1806, it had stood 510 feet from the cliff, by 1989, that distance had shrunk to 128 feet.
+By the 1960s, the assistant keeper’s double-dwelling and fog horn building had been removed, and Keeper Isaac Small’s original ten acres had shrunk to little more than two.
+In the early 1990s, erosion seriously threatened the light.
+While in 1806, the tower had stood 510 feet from the cliff, by 1989, that distance had shrunk to just 128 feet.

 In 1996, after $1.5 million had been raised to reposition the lighthouse a safer 453 feet from the cliff’s edge, the 430-ton structure was successfully moved intact on I-beams greased with Ivory soap.
 International Chimney Corp. of Buffalo, with Expert House Moving of Maryland as a subcontractor, was responsible for the move.